-Evacuations ordered as multiple wildfires erupt across South and North Carolina
+Evacuations ordered as 175 wildfires erupt across South and North Carolina

-Red flag warnings were issued amid wind gusts of up to 40 mph, officials said.
+The governor of South Carolina declared a state of emergency on Sunday.

-Firefighters were battling multiple wildfires that erupted across South and North Carolina overnight amid windy and dry conditions, threatening homes and prompting evacuations, authorities said.
+Firefighters were battling 175 wildfires that erupted across South and North Carolina overnight amid windy and dry conditions, threatening homes and prompting evacuations, authorities said.

+There are ongoing response operations to the sprawling wildfires that had burned a combined 4,200 acres across the state as of Sunday -- including blazes burning in Horry, Spartanburg, Oconee, Union and Pickens counties, the South Carolina State Fire Marshal said Sunday.

 One of the biggest wildfires raging Sunday morning was threatening residents in the Carolina Forest near Myrtle Beach, South Carolina, in Horry County, officials said.

-The quick-spreading fire in the Carolina Forest had burned more than 1,200 acres by Sunday morning and was threatening the communities of Walker Woods and Avalon, according to the South Carolina Forest Commission.
-The fire was 0% contained, officials said.
+The quick-spreading fire had burned more than 1,600 acres by the end of the day and was threatening the communities of Walkers Woods and Avalon, according to the South Carolina Forest Commission.

-The fire was also threatening homes within the city limits of Myrtle Beach, prompting more evacuations, officials said.
+The fire was 30% contained as of Sunday afternoon, according to fire officials, and the evacuation order was lifted later that evening.

+The South Carolina Forestry Commission posted an update on X just after 7 p.m. local time saying, "UPDATE: All areas previously evacuated due to Carolina Forest fire are now able to return, per Horry County Fire Rescue."

+"That means you can and will go to jail for starting a fire outdoors in South Carolina, period," McMaster said in a social media post on Saturday night.

+On Sunday, McMaster added, "Dangerous wildfire conditions require that a statewide burning ban remain in effect until further notice."

-The cause of the fire is under investigation.
+The cause of the Carolina Forest Fire is under investigation.
 The blaze erupted amid wind gusts of up to 40 mph and extremely dry conditions, fire officials said.

-Red flag fire danger warnings were issued across South Carolina and a statewide burning ban was ordered.
+Red flag fire danger warnings were issued across South Carolina.

-"That means you can and will go to jail for starting a fire outdoors in South Carolina, period," South Carolina Gov. Henry McMaster said in a social media post on Saturday night.

-"Our first responders are risking their lives to contain many fires across South Carolina tonight," he added.
+"Our first responders are risking their lives to contain many fires across South Carolina tonight," McMaster said on Saturday.

-Video footage captured plumes of smoke and flames wafting above a treeline and houses in the Carolina Forest.
+Video footage captured plumes of smoke and flames wafting above a tree line and houses in the Carolina Forest.

 Another large wildfire about 35 miles south of Myrtle Beach broke out Saturday and threatened homes in Georgetown County, South Carolina, and prompted evacuations in the town of Prince George, officials said.